From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Logic - Semantics

-\begin{boxedexample}[Knowledge Compilation] Let us consider the ProbLog program in Example \ref{ex:problog} and the corresponding tabular representation in Table \ref{tab:distribution_semantics}.
+Let us consider the ProbLog program in Example \ref{ex:problog} and the corresponding tabular representation in Table \ref{tab:distribution_semantics}.
 Let us consider the query $q = calls(mary)$.
 Now we can use Equation~\ref{eq:wmc} to compute the probability $p(q)$.
 To do this, we iterate over the table and we sum all the probabilities of the worlds where $calls(mary)$ is True, which we know from Example \ref{ex:logic_program} are those where either $burglary=T$ or $earthquake=T$ and where $hears\_alarm(mary)=T$.
 This yields $p(q) = 0.0435$.
-This method would require to iterate over $2^N$ terms (where $N$ is the number of probabilistic facts).
+This method would require us to iterate over $2^N$ terms (where $N$ is the number of probabilistic facts).

 Knowledge compilation compiles $\alpha$ into some normal form that is logically equivalent.
 In Figure \ref{fig:kc}, the target representation is a decomposable, deterministic negative normal form (d-DNNF)~\cite{ddnnf}, for which weighted model counting is poly-time in the size of the formula.
 Decomposability means that, for every conjunction, the two conjuncts do not share any variables.
-Deterministic means that, for every disjunction, the two disjuncts are independent.
-The formula in d-DNNF can then be straightforwardly turned into an arithmetic circuit by substituting AND nodes with multiplication and OR nodes by summation (i.e. the probability semiring).
+Deterministic means that, for every disjunction, the two disjuncts are mutually exclusive, i.e., only one of the disjuncts can be true at the same time.
+The formula in d-DNNF can then be straightforwardly turned into an arithmetic circuit by substituting AND nodes with multiplication and OR nodes by summation.
 In Figure \ref{fig:kc}, we show the d-DNNF and the arithmetic circuit of the distribution defined by the ProbLog program in Example \ref{ex:problog}.
-The bottom-up evaluation of this arithmetic circuit computes the correct marginal probability $p(\alpha)$ much more efficiently than the naive iterative sum that we have shown before.
+The bottom-up evaluation of this arithmetic circuit computes the correct marginal probability $p(\alpha)$ much more efficiently than the naive iterative sum that we have computed before.

 \end{boxedexample}